 Yogi has to explain Ali Bajrang Bali remark

-New Delhi, Apr 11: The Election Commission has issued a show-cause notice to Uttar Pradesh chief minister Yogi Adityanath for his "Ali" and "Bajrang Bali" remarks while addressing a rally in Meerut.
+New Delhi, Apr 11: The Election Commission (EC) has issued a show-cause notice to Uttar Pradesh Chief Minister Yogi Adityanath for his "Ali" and "Bajrang Bali" remarks while addressing a rally in Meerut.

 Finding him prima facie guilty of violating the model code of conduct, the commission asked him to respond by Friday evening.